 A graduate of Boston University’s Global Leadership Institute’s Recovery Class of 2013, Kerry is able to draw on both her lived experience as a family member of someone experiencing extreme and enduring distress, together with a professional career working as a project management consultant, strategic advisor for a federal government agency, and as a Director within the National Disability Insurance Agency (NDIA).
 She was the carer representative on the Western Australian Association for Mental Health (WAAMH) board for four years and is currently President of WAAMH.
 She is also the WA director for Emerging Minds, a national mental health organisation focusing on improving mental health outcomes for children, parents and families and a Board Member of Community Mental Health Australia (CMHA).

-I have been fortunate to have lived and worked in three continents, Africa (Nairobi), Europe (London) and now Australia (Perth).
-I maintain a close relationship with my community, which originates from Kutch, Gujarat, India.
-I volunteer at various events throughout the year and have previously served on the committee as Vice President for three years.
-I have an insight on how communities work when living in different countries and the challenges this brings for families.
-I wish to bring awareness of the assistance and support that HelpingMinds can provide to assist families on their difficult journeys.
+Mani has been fortunate to have lived and worked in both the Public and Private sectors in three continents, Europe (London), Africa (Nairobi), and now Australia (Perth).
+She maintains a close relationship with her community, which originates from Kutch, Gujarat, India.
+She volunteers at various events throughout the year and has previously served on her community committee as Vice President for three years.
+Mani has an insight on how communities work when living in different countries and the challenges this brings for families.
+Mental Health is not talked about openly in many minority communities due to stigma.
+Families try to manage the mental illness internally rather than reach out for assistance.
+Having witnessed first-hand the trauma and difficulty that the person affected and the carer is faced with Mani wishes to bring awareness of the assistance and support that HelpingMinds can provide to assist the person, families and carers on their difficult journeys.

 Joel joined the HelpingMinds Board of Governance in November 2015.
 Joel is a CPA Australia qualified accountant and holds a Bachelor of Commerce degree (Corporate Finance, Investment Finance and Financial Accounting majors) from the University of Western Australia.
 Joel has previously held commercial analyst roles with Rio Tinto and News Corp Australia and is currently a Senior Analyst in Deloitte’s Financial Advisory practice.
 Joel is passionate about utilising his practical financial skills and his lived experiences as a COPMI to help and improve the lives of all mental illness carers.